benlagreca02/dotfiles/README.md

 As of 5/20/25, it is really getting there.
 Its so close to being something I call "done enough" to make a "release" but its really getting somewhere.

-For waybar's icons you need to install font awesome
+For waybar's icons you need to install font awesome, and most of my configs say to use `ttc-iosevka`

 ```
-pacman -S otf-font-awesome
+pacman -S otf-font-awesome ttc-iosevka
 ```

 ## Colors